-4. In a small bowl, combine the crushed cookies, the oats, the nuts and part of the oil and lemon mixture.
+4. In a small bowl, combine the crushed cookies, the nuts and part of the oil and orange mixture.
 Amalgamate and apply between the slices.

-5. Pour the remaining oil and lemon mixture over the apples and bake for about 25/30 minutes.
+5. Pour the remaining oil and orange mixture over the apples and bake for about 25/30 minutes.

 Serve hot with yogurt or, for a more sinful version, top with vanilla ice cream.